 Pulse Wave Analysis (PWA) and Aortic Pulse Wave Velocity (PWVao) measurements are crucial tests for identifying arterial stiffness resulting from asymptomatic atherosclerosis and vascular calcification.
 These measurements provide valuable prognostic information regarding cardiovascular events such as stroke and myocardial infarction.
 Importantly, the relationship between arterial stiffness parameters and cardiovascular events remains significant even after accounting for traditional risk factors such as age, smoking, blood pressure, gender, and cholesterol.

 The Arteriograph is an innovative, patented (US Pat.
 No. 20070106162), and non-invasive technique and device that accurately assesses Aortic Pulse Wave Velocity (PWVao) and performing Pulse Wave Analysis (PWA) using a single upper arm cuff.

-The novelty of the Arteriograph device in detecting the mentioned parameters is that a single upper arm cuff is used as a sensor, but in a very special condition; the cuff is pressurised suprasystolically, ensuring to obtain pure pressure signals (waves).
-Arteriograph is an office device, but portable and ideal tool for screening purposes.
+The novelty of the Arteriograph device in detecting the mentioned parameters is that a single upper arm cuff is used as a sensor, but in a very special condition; the cuff is pressurised to a suprasystolic level, ensuring to obtain pure pressure signals (waves).
+Arteriograph is an office device, but a portable and ideal tool for screening purposes.